mmtrt/sommelier-core/README.md

 Pros:

 * Uses Wine from the wine-platform snaps to reduce the size of your snap.
-* Uses the `gnome-3-28` extension for initializing all the generic desktop stuff.
+* Uses the `gnome` extension for initializing all the generic desktop stuff.
 * Updates the Wine prefix every time Wine changes.
 Can upgrade a 32-bit Wine prefix to 64-bit.
 * Reinstalls the Windows app every time the snap `version` changes.
 * Reconfigures Wine every time the snap `revision` or the Wine version changes.